ulph/PhasePhdgr/README.md

-# 2024 update - open source! #

-This project is now open source under MIT license.
-Some disclaimers; this is an old hobby project of mine (and some friends).
-It does NOT represent a sensible software project.
-The UI bits are partly broken and horribly implemented.
-There are ZERO unit tests.
-There are however some DSP nuggets, and the graphing engine is quite clever and useful.

 # README #

 PhasePhckr is an (extendable) MPE capabable software module synthesizer.
 It comes both as a headless CLI (jack) synth, and wrapped inside an elaborate VST/GUI (JUCE) in two flavours (instrument and effect).

 Under the hood, all connections and states are described via hiarchies in JSON.
 A user can create subgraphs, optionally storing it to disk, and reference it from other (sub)graphs.
 Advanced users can extend the synth by using the minimal sdk provided.

+## Disiclaimers ##
+This is an old hobby project of mine (and some friends).
+It does NOT represent a sensible software project.
+The UI bits are partly broken and horribly implemented.
+There are few unit tests.
+There are however some DSP nuggets, and the graphing engine is quite clever and useful.
+There are also plans to polish the quality of testing and  a complete rewrite of the UI (not using JUCE).

 ## build targets ##